 Section 13E of the Banking Act states that APRA may give the Ultimate Parent Bank a direction that requires it to increase its level of capital.

-The requirements of these sections of the Act have the potential to impact on the management of the liquidity of ANZ New Zealand.
+The requirements of the Banking Act have the potential to impact the management of the liquidity of ANZ New Zealand.